 Nikki Giovanni

 Nikki Giovanni was born on this date in 1943.
-She is a Black writer, poet, commentator, activist, educator, and publisher.
+She was a Black writer, poet, commentator, activist, educator, and publisher.

 She was born Yolande Cornelia Giovanni, Jr., in Knoxville, TN.
 Although she grew up in Cincinnati, OH, she and her sister returned to Knoxville each summer to visit their grandparents.
 Giovanni graduated with honors in history from her grandfather's alma mater, Fisk University.